Minnesota Parks Artist-in-Residence (MnPAiR)

-The launch of the app will be celebrated with a public event at each park:
+The launch of the app will be celebrated with a free public event at each park:

 August 16th, 10am–noon at Robert Ney Regional Park